For the Love of Lavender

 Lavender salt

-The most surprising discovery was the building attached to the opposite side of her house — the remains of a church from the 11th century!
+The most surprising discovery was the building attached to the opposite side of her house — the remains of an 11th-century church.

 This is part of the joy of living in this part of the world.
-A tiny, out-of-the-way place can be a fantastic find.
+A small, out-of-the-way spot can be a fantastic discovery.
 Ancient buildings still stand alongside some of the most unique local items for sale.

 Leave a Reply